ga-wdi-boston/http-study/README.md

 A **Resource** can have multiple **Representations**.
 The representation coud be some html, an image, a pdf or some other form.

-For example, a Car resource could be represented by a PDF that showed it's specifications or maybe an HTML page that shows marketing info or an image.
+For example, a Car resource could be represented by a PDF that showed its specifications or maybe an HTML page that shows marketing info or an image.

 ## Instructions